Online Clustering of Data Sequences with Bandit Information: Introduction

 The paper is organized as follows.
-Section \ref{sec:ProblemSetup} discusses the problem setup and notation.
-In Section \ref{sec:Lowerbound}, we derive a lower bound on the expected sample complexity for any $\delta-$PC algorithm.
-Then, the proposed ATBOC algorithm is presented and its performance is analyzed in Section \ref{sec:AvgTrackingOC}.
-We present two computationally efficient algorithms, LUCBBOC and BOC-Elim, in Sections \ref{sec:LUCB} and \ref{sec: BOC-Elim}, respectively, and discuss the performance of BOC-Elim in Section \ref{sec: BOC-Elim}.
-Simulation results and conclusions are presented in sections \ref{sec:Simulations} and \ref{sec:Conclusion}, respectively.
-Proofs are relegated to the appendix.
+Section~\ref{sec:ProblemSetup} describes the problem setup.
+Section~\ref{sec:Lowerbound} presents an algorithm-independent, problem-dependent lower bound on the expected sample complexity.
+Section~\ref{sec:AvgTrackingOC} introduces the proposed algorithms—ATBOC-Gauss, ATBOC-subGauss, and ATBOC-1pExp—and presents their theoretical guarantees.
+The computationally efficient BOC algorithms, LUCBBOC and BOC-ELIM, along with their theoretical guarantees, are discussed in Sections~\ref{sec:LUCB} and~\ref{sec: BOC-Elim}, respectively.
+Section~\ref{sec: compcomplx} discusses the implementation aspects and provides a computational complexity analysis of the proposed algorithms.
+Simulation results and conclusions are presented in Sections~\ref{sec:Simulations} and~\ref{sec:Conclusion}, respectively.
+Proofs are deferred to the Technical Appendix.